alephium/docs/docs/ralph/danube-features.md

 Before the Danube upgrade, dApp developers had to explicitly specify who would pay for the minimal contract deposit when creating a contract.
 For example, in the `createBeforeDanube` function below, the transaction caller approves the `minimalContractDeposit!()` amount of ALPH to create the contract.

-In contrast, the `createAfterDanube` function demonstrates how this process has been simplified after the Danube upgrade.
+In contrast, the `createAfterDanube` function shows how this process has been simplified after the Danube upgrade.
 The VM now automatically deducts the required contract deposit from the transaction caller if no explicit asset approval is specified.
-It also eliminates the need for the `preapprovedAssets = true` annotation that was previously required in the `createBeforeDanube` function, making contract creation more straightforward for developers.
+It also eliminates the need for the `preapprovedAssets = true` annotation that was previously required in the `createBeforeDanube` function, further reducing the boilerplate code.

 ```rust
 Contract ContractDeposits() {